VMware Data Services Manager Kubernetes API

 privilegedAccountCredentials:

-name: test-domain-priv-account
+name: config-credentials

 3. Update the SQLServerCluster spec with the Active Directory configuration.